Interviewing for market research #2: the 5 steps of writing a good script

 Good market research requires more than one interview per study.
 So, it’s important to learn from each interview.
 Once you have completed the interview, reflect on how it went.
 Was there anything you could have done better?
 Do you need to add any questions or topic areas?
 Is there anything extra you should have explained to the interviewee?

 Now you have everything you need on paper.
 The next step to success is: how to deliver with the right tone of voice.
-Read more about this in part 3 of this series on how to interview for market research by phone: yet to come in the upcoming weeks.
+Read more about this in part 3 of this series on how to interview for market research by phone.
 You are in the phase of reaching out to prospected interviewees?
 Have a look at our ultimate guide on how to get in.